Outdoor Research Ferrosi Pants Review

 Features

-These pants also come with a 50+ UPF rating, which means that they are ideally suited for sun protection.
+These pants also come with a 50+ UPF rating, which means they are ideally suited for sun protection.
 Another somewhat unique feature these pants offer is the elastic cinch cord at each leg cuff.
 Not only does this give the wearer another option for cooling down, but the cord can be used to keep the pants up when crossing streams or to cinch the cuffs down around the tops of boots like gaiters.
 Though the Ferrosi is not the most feature-packed pair, we are still pleased with what they do offer.

 Should You Buy the Outdoor Research Ferrosi?